 Internal Revenue Code Section 382 limits the ability to utilize net operating losses if a 50% change in ownership occurs over a three year period.
 Such limitation of the net operating losses may have occurred but we have not analyzed it at this time as the deferred tax asset is fully reserved.
-We believe we have approximately \$7.8 million of federal and \$0.1 million state net operating loss carry-forwards that are available to offset future taxable income that expire in various years from 2021 to 2032.
+The Company believes it has approximately \$6.1 million of federal net operating loss carry-forwards that are available to offset future taxable income that expire in various years through 2033.
+The state net operation loss carry-forward was fully utilized in the tax year 2015.